Top 4 Back-to-School Budgeting Tips for Teens

-Ed note: Our colleagues at H&R Block’s Dollars and Sense program are the go-to place for information when it comes to helping teenagers learn about personal finance topics.
-They put their heads together – along with other experts – to pass along these great tips to start the discussion at your house.
+Editor’s Note: H&R Block’s Dollars and Sense is the go-to place for information when it comes to helping teenagers learn about personal finance topics.
+They put their heads together – along with other experts – to pass along these great money tips for teens to start the discussion at your house.

 Put your teen’s technology obsession to use: download a money-saving app like Red Laser for back-to-school shopping.

 “When back-to-school shopping, you can save money by making sure you are getting the best price possible for your items.
 The Red Laser app can help you save big on your student’s technology needs, dorm supplies and more.”

 Get your teen a prepaid credit card for back-to-school shopping.
 It’s a good way to test the waters before setting them up with a real credit or debit card.